 - Keeping records as required by RMC8.15 and forwarding all records to the City Clerk.

 - Communicating all commission actions to the city council.

-The current Roslyn Cemetery Commissioners are: Dick Watts (Chair), Jim Barich, David Browitt, Virginia Craven, Teresa Kloss, Connie Wanechek, and Jim Ash.
+The current Roslyn Cemetery Commissioners are: Dick Watts (Chair), Skye Osiadacz, David H.A.
+Browitt, Don Osmonovich, Teresa Kloss, Connie Wanechek, and Jim Ash.

 The 26 Roslyn Cemeteries are very unique and reflect the rich ethnic mix of immigrants who settled in Roslyn and are one of the Cityís most important landmarks.

-For more information and for meeting time and location please contact Amber Shallow, Clerk-Treasurer at 509-649-3105.
+For more information and for meeting time and location please contact Brandi Taklo, Cemetery Sexton at 509-649-3105.